xapian/xapian/xapian-core/docs/glossary.rst

  relevance.
 In Xapian, a pure Boolean query may be used, or alternatively a Boolean style query can filter the retrieved documents, which are then ordered using a probabilistic ranking.

+**Chert**
+ Chert is the current "under development" database format used in Xapian 1.1.x.
+We try to keep it as stable as flint - the main difference is that incompatible changes may be made which will require you to reindex - flint databases are compatible between Xapian releases.
+In release 1.2.0, chert will be declared stable and made the default backend, and flint will then be deprecated.

 **Database**
  In Xapian (as opposed to a relational database system) a database consists of